 CAC 40 Edges Higher Led By Banks

-(RTTNews) - French stocks were moving higher on Monday as earnings optimism outweighed lingering concerns about a challenging macroeconomic environment.
+(RTTNews) - French stocks were moving higher on Thursday, with sentiment underpinned by earnings optimism and better-than-expected factory orders data from Germany.

-Asian manufacturing output continued to weaken in July amid lingering supply-chain complications and a slowing global economy, a slew of surveys showed earlier in the day.
+German factory orders fell 0.4 percent sequentially in June while analysts had expected a 0.9 percent drop.

-Also, factory activity across the euro zone contracted in July, adding to concerns the bloc could fall into a recession.
-The region's manufacturing PMI index fell to 49.8 from 52.1 in June, S&P Global said.
+U.S.-China tensions remained on investors' radar after China said that it conducted "precision missile strikes" in the Taiwan Strait as part of military exercises that have raised tensions in the region to their highest level in decades.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.